 GHB is a colorless, odorless liquid, so individuals may not realize that someone has drugged them.

 Other date rape drugs

-Any drug that changes a victim’s consciousness can be used to facilitate date rape.
+Someone can use any drug that changes a person’s consciousness to facilitate sexual assault.

-In some cases, the victim might even ingest the drug willingly.
-A person who uses heroin, for example, may be so intoxicated that they do not realize a perpetrator is attempting to rape them.
+In some cases, the individual might even ingest the drug willingly.
+A person who uses heroin, for example, may be so incapacitated that they do not realize a perpetrator is attempting to sexually assault them.

-- feeling drunk despite not having drunk any alcohol
+- feeling or acting drunk despite a person not having drunk any alcohol

 - feeling confused or disoriented